Emiliano Zapata: 1910–1912: Maderista revolution and plan of Ayala

 Compromises between the Madero and Zapata failed in November 1911, days after Madero was elected president.
-Zapata believed that Madero was abandoning the principles of the revolution, prioritizing his own political ambitions, and repressing those who demanded land reform.Zapata declared Madero illegitimate, calling for his removal and proposing Pascual Orozco, and later Zapata himself, as the rightful revolutionary leader.

-Zapata vowed that his forces would continue fighting until the original revolutionary goals were met, refusing compromises with the existing government.Zapata and Otilio Montaño Sánchez, a former school teacher, fled to the mountains of southwest Puebla.
-There they promulgated the most radical reform plan in Mexico, the Plan de Ayala (Plan of Ayala).
-The plan declared Madero a traitor, named as head of the revolution Pascual Orozco, the victorious general who captured Ciudad Juárez in 1911 forcing the resignation of Díaz.
+Zapata believed that Madero was abandoning the principles of the revolution, prioritizing his own political ambitions, and repressing those who demanded land reform.
+Zapata declared Madero illegitimate, calling for his removal and proposing Pascual Orozco, and later Zapata himself, as the rightful revolutionary leader.
+Zapata vowed that his forces would continue fighting until the original revolutionary goals were met, refusing compromises with the existing government.
+Zapata and Otilio Montaño Sánchez, a former school teacher, fled to the mountains of southwest Puebla.
+There they promulgated the most radical reform plan in Mexico, the Plan of Ayala (Plan de Ayala).
+The plan declared Madero a traitor, and named as head of the revolution Pascual Orozco, the victorious general who captured Ciudad Juárez in 1911 forcing the resignation of Díaz.
 He outlined a plan for true land reform.

-Zapata had supported the ouster of Díaz and had the expectation that Madero would fulfill the promises made in the Plan of San Luis Potosí to return village lands.
-He did not share Madero's vision of democracy built on particular freedoms and guarantees that were meaningless to peasants:

-Freedom of the press for those who cannot read; free elections for those who do not know the candidates; proper legal for those who have anything to do with an attorney.
-All those democratic principles, all those great words that gave such joy to our fathers and grandfathers have lost their magic for the people ...
-With or without elections, with or without an effective law, with the Porfirian dictatorship or with Madero's democracy with a controlled or free press, its fate remains the same.